gloinul/draft-westerlund-tsvwg-dtls-over-sctp-bis/draft-ietf-tsvwg-dtls-over-sctp-bis.md

      where limited to only be sent on Stream 0, which could potentially impact applications.

+   * An on-path attacker can reflect the authenticated part of a SCTP packet back to the sender as well as replaying chunks.

    This specification defines the following changes compared with RFC
    6083: